 This comprehensive guide to claiming for tripping, slipping or falling accident at work aims to provide claimants with the information they need to begin to understand the claims process in general and how they should proceed with making their claim.
 As long as you are within the personal injury claims time limit (our slip trip and fall at work claims team can tell you more about this time limit), then this guide should be of use to you.
 We start this guide by providing a general overview of what slip, trip and fall accidents at work are and why you could be eligible to make a personal injury claim if you are injured in one.

 The middle part of this guide related to aspects of the claim itself and background information on this kind of accident.
 We begin this part of the guide by looking at the health & safety legislation that applies to every employer in the UK.
 We also look at some of the most common causes of these accidents, as well as falls from height and statistics related to workplace safety.
-We tie this part of the guide up with a list of sensible steps you can take to prepare for your claim.
+Finally, we tie this part of the guide up with a list of sensible steps you can take to prepare for your claim.

 The last part of this guide relates to key financial considerations.
 We have not added a personal injury claims calculator to this guide.
 What we have done is to include a table that shows the range of compensation you could be able to claim for several different kinds of injuries.
 You will also find a list of some of the frequently seen kinds of damages that claimants are awarded.
 Lastly, we look at how using the services of a No Win No Fee personal injury lawyer enables you to have your claim processed while keeping financial risks to a minimum.